 Dr Kevin Page studies cultural and societal informatics through interdisciplinary collaborations in the digital humanities.
 His work on the semantic annotation and distribution of data using web architectures has, through participation in numerous UK, EU, and international projects, been applied across a wide variety of domains including sensor networks, music information retrieval, scholarly texts, clinical healthcare, and remote collaboration for space exploration.

-For several years Dr Page has investigated computational methods for the organisation and analysis of music and musical information, with a particular interest in their use for digital musicology.
+For many years Dr Page has investigated computational methods for the organisation and analysis of music and musical information, with a particular interest in their use for digital musicology.
 Much of his recent research includes the ‘Music Encoding and Linked Data’ framework - MELD - developed by Dr Page and colleagues during the EPSRC FAST project, and since deployed and developed through his AHRC ‘Unlocking Musicology’ and ‘Digital Delius’ projects.
-He is currently principal investigator of ‘Beethoven in the House’, an international collaboration funded by the UK AHRC and Germany's DFG, which will expand MELD into the new areas of musicological information gathering.
-As co-investigator of the ‘Digital Elgar’ project he works alongside colleagues in the Faculty of Music and the National Trust to explore how information narratives can affect a connective context between physical and digital cultural resources.
+More recently, Dr Page was principal investigator of ‘Beethoven in the House’, an international collaboration funded by the UK AHRC and Germany's DFG, which expanded MELD into the new areas of musicological information modelling and use, an approach which is now being further developed in Prof. Dan Grimley’s ‘Elgar’s Themes’ Leverhulme project.
+As co-investigator of the ‘Digital Elgar’ project Dr. Page worked alongside colleagues in the Faculty of Music and the National Trust to explore how information narratives can affect a connective context between physical and digital cultural resources; as Principal Investigator of the ‘Annote’ project he is currently working with the Digital Center of the Répertoire International des Sources Musicales (RISM) to transfer lessons from MELD into the Verovio music engraving software and the Music Encoding Initiative guidelines.

-In 2014 Dr Page co-founded the international Digital Libraries for Musicology conference (DLfM), serving in chairing roles for several years and editing special issues on this and related topics (International Journal of Digital Libraries; Journal of Web Semantics).
+In 2014 Dr Page co-founded the international Digital Libraries for Musicology conference (DLfM), serving in chairing roles for several years, and has edited special issues on this and related topics (International Journal of Digital Libraries; Journal of Web Semantics).
 He has led the Digital Musicology course at the Digital Humanities at Oxford Summer School, the first of its kind, since he instigated it in 2015; for the preceding 4 years he coordinated Linked Data provision.

 Underlying many of these applications is the development of information seeking strategies for digital libraries, primarily through the use of knowledge graphs to provide contextual assistance to users.
 Dr Page was Oxford investigator for the Mellon funded ‘Workset Creation for Scholarly Analysis and Data Capsules’ (WCSA+DC) where, alongside colleagues at the University of Illinois, he explored how these models can be applied to nearly 16 million volumes held in the HathiTrust Digital Library.
 Large-scale linking of complex and nuanced datasets also motivated Dr Page’s role as in the ‘Mapping Manuscript Migrations’ project, one of the most recent international ‘Digging into Data’ awards.